Palazzo apartment with private chapel and restored frescoes

 Historical Ownership

-Before 1700, the building was owned by the Diocese of Arezzo, serving as accommodation for clergy.
-The top-floor apartment was home to Bishop Bernardino Cellesi from around 1795 to the early 19th century.
-An inscription in the flat’s small chapel confirms his residence and contributions to its decoration.
+Before 1700, the building belonged to the Diocese of Arezzo and served as housing for clergy.
+The top-floor apartment was home to Bishop Bernardino Cellesi from around 1795 until the early 19th century.
+An inscription in the apartment’s small chapel confirms his residency and his contributions to its decoration.

 Historical Context

-From 1795 to 1816, Arezzo experienced significant events, including the Madonna del Conforto’s miraculous appearance and the “Viva Maria” uprising against French occupation.
-Bishop Cellesi supported these events and oversaw the continuation of the Chapel of Our Lady of Comfort’s construction.
+Between 1795 and 1816, Arezzo witnessed significant events, including the miraculous appearance of the Madonna del Conforto and the “Viva Maria” uprising against the French occupation.
+Bishop Cellesi supported these events and oversaw the continuation of the Chapel of the Holy Madonna of Consolation.

 The Artists

-The frescoes in the flat, likely by Luigi Ademollo and Luigi Catani, may have been created as a tribute by Cellesi after their work on the chapel.
-The frescoes depict Biblical scenes, including the Fall of Jericho, Lot and his Daughters, and the Feast of Balthazar.
-The flat’s chapel features vivid scenes of the Nativity, the Flight into Egypt, and saints, while the fireplace hall includes frescoes of Jael and Sisera, and the central ceiling depicts a chariot reminiscent of Apollo.
+The apartment’s frescoes, likely by Luigi Ademollo and Luigi Catani, may have been commissioned by Cellesi as a tribute following their work on the chapel.
+They depict biblical scenes such as the fall of Jericho, Lot and his daughters, and the Feast of Balthasar.
+The chapel presents vivid scenes of the Nativity, the Flight into Egypt, and saints, while the fireplace room features frescoes of Jael and Sisera and a central ceiling portraying a chariot reminiscent of Apollo.

 Restoration

-The frescoes were cleaned and restored from March to September 2021 by Francesca Lentini, Sandro Ceccolini, and Tommaso Sensini.
+The frescoes were meticulously cleaned and restored between March and September 2021.

 Nearest Airports: